Updated: Apr 7

-Andrea Downs is a visual artist, activist, community arts organizer, and educator based in Charlotte, NC.
+Andrea Downs is a visual artist, community arts organizer, and educator based in Charlotte, NC.
 Through her work, Andrea strives to foster collaboration and connection through the building of community connections and an open invitation for a diverse community dialogue.
 At the center of her work is the value of relationships, connectivity, identity, and open engagement to build stronger communities.

 Her most important work, in partnership with her husband, is raising her two children to stand for equality and justice.